alan-turing-institute/open-research-community-management/README.md

 ## Operationalising the Turing's Values in community management

-- **Transparency**: Prioritise transparency and clarity in all our interactions and work -- this our responsibility and duty towards each others as peers and colleagues.
+- **Transparency**: Prioritise transparency and clarity in all our interactions and work -- this our responsibility and duty towards each other as peers and colleagues.
 - **Leadership**: Apply open leadership practices in all community engagement activities and our community-building process.
 - **Inclusivity**: Embed diversity, equity, inclusion and accessibility (EDIA) approaches in all our work.
 - **Respect**: Maintain respectful co-creation processes in the team and the communities we build.